Rosé all day with these Strawberry Rosé Popsicles. They are delicious, boozy and oh so pretty! Even the guys will like them!

 My mom and dad drank rosé when I was growing up and it's been a summer go-to in France forever.
 A chilled glass of this lovely pink drink is the perfect accompaniment to a hot summer day.

 Over 21 Only, Please!

 And this year the summer must have treat is rosé popsicles.
-You can order them on-line, or you can “DIY” and just make them yourself.
+And they are sooooo easy to make!

-My popsicle mold makes 8 1/4-cup pops.
+My popsicle mold makes eight ¼-cup pops.
 There are many different molds on the market, but I like this one because it uses disposable wooden sticks.
 It's just like mine except it makes TEN pops, perfect!

 Just as with white and red wines, there are many different tastes in rosé wine.
 Most French rosés are fairly dry, which means low sugar content and not too sweet.

 I tend to stick with rosés from the Provence region of France as I seem to like most of them.
 These are perfect to enjoy with appetizers, perhaps a charcuterie and cheese platter.